lamelyan/blog/README.md

 ### Function properties

-- Functions return the same result for same input.
-It doesn't update state.
-- *Method signature honesty* guarantees that for a given number of inputs, you'll get specific possible outputs.
+- *Honest* return the same result for same input.  *Method signature honesty* guarantees that for a given number of inputs, you'll get specific possible outputs.
 There are no surprises, exceptions, etc.

+- *Referentially transparent*  do not update state.

 ### Advantage of functional programming